DISTRHO/Cardinal/doc/BUILDING.md

 * `DESTDIR=/path` typical extra install target path (if you are used to packaging, this does what you expect)
 * `PREFIX=/usr` prefix used for installation (note that it **must** be set during build time as well)
+* `NOOPT=true` do not automatically set well-known optimization flags
 * `SKIP_STRIPPING=true` do not automatically strip the binaries
 * `SYSDEPS=true` use jansson, libarchive, samplerate and speexdsp system libraries, instead of vendored
 * `WITH_LTO=true` enable Link-Time-Optimization, which has performance benefits but significantly increases the build time